 Creative arts, including drama and art, are offered to provide a creative outlet and build confidence.
 Annual events and performances are being revitalised as part of the trust's commitment to improving the school's cultural life and community engagement.

-The deadline for on time applications for September 2026 entry is 31 October 2025, with offers released on 02 March 2026.
-Parents are encouraged to use the FindMySchool Map Search to check their distance from the school gates, though with the school currently under capacity, proximity is less of a barrier to entry than at other local providers.
+The deadline for on-time applications for September 2027 entry is 31 October 2026, with offers released on 1 March 2027 and the acceptance deadline on 15 March 2027.
+Parents are encouraged to use the FindMySchool Map Search to check their distance from the school gates and compare local options.

 As Oakbank is a state funded academy under the Greenshaw Learning Trust, there are no tuition fees for students.
 The school is funded by the Department for Education and serves the public sector.